Registering Cloudera Hybrid Environments

 • Existing proxy configuration

-If you would like to use your existing security groups.
-In this case, you need to open all required ports.
+If you want to use your existing security groups.
+In this case, you must open all required ports.

-For more information, refer to Setting up a proxy server.
+For more information, see Setting up a proxy server.

 Security Access Settings